tock/tock/doc/courses/sosp/capsule.md

 #### 8. **Extra credit**: Read several values into a buffer

-Currently, your capasule samples at 1Hz.
+Currently, your capsule samples at 1Hz.
 Modify your capsule to sample at 10Hz and put the readings into a 10-element buffer.
 When the buffer is full, so once per second, output all of the readings to the console, as well as their average value.